- About the Journal

 - Authors Guidelines

 - Plagiarism Policy

 - Publication & Editorial Policy

 - Open Access & Copyright Policy

 - Archiving Policy

 The authors submitting and publishing in READS agree to the copyright policy under creative common license 4.0 (Attribution-NonCommercial-Share Alike 4.0 International).
 Under this license, the authors published in READS let others remix, tweak, and build upon their work non-commercially.
-Yet all the other authors using the content of READS are required to cite author(s) and journal and SPCRD Global Publishing information in their work.
+Yet all the other authors using the content of READS are required to cite the author(s) and journal and SPCRD Global Publishing information in their work.
 Moreover, it should be mentioned clearly that the submission has not been previously published, nor is it before another journal for consideration.
-The submission file should be in Open Office Microsoft Word file format with zero tolerance on Plagiarism.
+The submission file should be in Open Office Microsoft Word file format with zero tolerance for Plagiarism.